Ricky Williams trade

-The Ricky Williams trade was a trade between the New Orleans Saints and Washington Redskins of the National Football League (NFL), which occurred prior to the 1999 NFL Draft.
+The Ricky Williams trade was a trade between the New Orleans Saints and Washington Redskins of the National Football League (NFL), which occurred prior to the 1999 NFL draft.
 Mike Ditka of the Saints wanted to move up in the draft order from the twelfth overall pick to ensure that he would be able to select Ricky Williams from the University of Texas at Austin.
-To do so, his team traded every pick it had in the draft, plus two of its first three picks in the 2000 NFL Draft, for the fifth overall pick, with which it selected Williams.
+To do so, his team traded every pick it had in the draft, plus two of its first three picks in the 2000 NFL draft, for the fifth overall pick, with which it selected Williams.

 The Saints struggled in the 1999 season, and Ditka was fired.
 Williams played for the Saints for three seasons before he was traded to the Miami Dolphins.

+Washington did not quite benefit from the trade either.
+While the Redskins made the 1999 playoffs, they failed to return to the postseason until 2005.

 Background

 Ricky Williams, a running back, played college football for the Texas Longhorns of the University of Texas at Austin.
 In 1998, Williams set the National Collegiate Athletic Association record for rushing yards and won the Heisman Trophy.
 Meanwhile, the New Orleans Saints of the National Football League (NFL), with Mike Ditka as head coach, had two consecutive seasons with a 6–10 record.
-The Saints tried to trade all of their picks in the 1998 NFL Draft to acquire one of the top two picks, which they intended to use on Peyton Manning or Ryan Leaf, but their overtures were rejected.
+The Saints tried to trade all of their picks in the 1998 NFL draft to acquire one of the top two picks, which they intended to use on Peyton Manning or Ryan Leaf, but their overtures were rejected.

-Leading up to the 1999 NFL Draft, Ditka decided that he wanted Williams to play for the Saints.
+Leading up to the 1999 NFL draft, Ditka decided that he wanted Williams to play for the Saints.
 At the NFL owners meetings held two months before the draft, he publicly stated that he would trade his entire draft to acquire Williams.
 Ditka compared Williams to Walter Payton, who was his star running back while he coached the Chicago Bears in the 1980s.
 However, other teams had doubts about Williams' passion for the game, and judgment in hiring Master P as his agent.